odoo/documentation/website/optimize/seo.rst

 With this approach:

-- Search engines will redirect to th right language according to the visitor language.
+- Search engines will redirect to the right language according to the visitor language.

 - You do not get penalized by search engines if your page is not translated